Lotus-King-Research/Padma-Tokens/README.md

 </p>
 <hr>
 <p align="center">
-Padma-Tokens consist of tokens for <strong>more than 10,000 volumes</strong> of Buddhadharma text in Tibetan language.
+Padma-Tokens consist of tokens for <strong>more than 10,000 volumes</strong> making up <strong> over 80,000 </strong> Buddhadharma texts in Tibetan language.
 </p>

 ### :sos: what?